History and exam

 psychiatric disorders

-It is unknown if a behavioral or psychiatric disorder (i.e., anxiety, depression) is a risk factor for or may result from fecal incontinence.[10]
+It is unknown if a behavioural or psychiatric disorder (i.e., anxiety, depression) is a risk factor for or may result from faecal incontinence.[10]

 medication overuse